oraclize/docs/source/includes/_ethereum.md

 * The contract should be a child of the contract usingProvable
 * The contract usingProvable is defined in the provableAPI file, which can be fetched from the dedicated Provable Github repository.

 The code in the example is working out of the box if Remix is used to compile and deploy it on any of the Ethereum networks: main-net and the Ropsten, Kovan and Rinkeby testnets.
-If, instead, another tool is used, it will be necessary to replace the import statement with a local import of the provableAPI.sol file since direct import from Github may not be supported.
+If, instead, another tool is used, it will be necessary to replace the import statement with a local import of the provableAPI_0.4.25.sol file since direct import from Github may not be supported.

 To ease development, Provable doesn't charge a contract for its first request of data done using the default gas parameters.
 Successive requests will require the contract to pay the Provable fee and the ether necessary to pay for the callback transaction.
 Both are automatically taken from the contract balance.
 If the contract doesn't have enough funds in his balance, the request will fail and Provable won't return any data.